Contaminant in Moderna vaccines suspected to be metallic particles -NHK | Health

 Contaminant in Moderna vaccines suspected to be metallic particles -NHK

 A contaminant found in a batch of Moderna Inc's COVID-19 vaccines delivered to Japan is believed to be a metallic particle, Japanese public broadcaster NHK reported, citing sources at the health ministry.
-Japan on Thursday suspended the use of 1.63 million doses of Moderna's vaccine, more than a week after the domestic distributor received reports of contaminants in some vials.
+Japan on Thursday suspended the use of 1.63 million doses https://www.reuters.com/world/asia-pacific/japan-withdraws-16-mln-moderna-covid-19-vaccine-doses-over-contamination-nikkei-2021-08-25 shipped to 863 vaccination centres nationwide, more than a week after the domestic distributor, Takeda Pharmaceutical, received reports of contaminants in some vials.

 A contaminant found in a batch of Moderna Inc's COVID-19 vaccines delivered to Japan is believed to be a metallic particle, Japanese public broadcaster NHK reported, citing sources at the health ministry.

-Japan on Thursday suspended the use of 1.63 million doses of Moderna's vaccine, more than a week after the domestic distributor received reports of contaminants in some vials.
-The NHK report published late on Thursday cited the ministry as saying the particle reacted to magnets and was therefore suspected to be a metal.
+Japan on Thursday suspended the use of 1.63 million doses https://www.reuters.com/world/asia-pacific/japan-withdraws-16-mln-moderna-covid-19-vaccine-doses-over-contamination-nikkei-2021-08-25 shipped to 863 vaccination centres nationwide, more than a week after the domestic distributor, Takeda Pharmaceutical, received reports of contaminants in some vials.
+The NHK report, published late on Thursday, cited ministry sources as saying the particle reacted to magnets and was therefore suspected to be a metal.
 Moderna has described it as "particulate matter" that did not pose a safety or efficacy issue.

+An official at the health ministry said the identity of the contaminant has not been confirmed.
+News of the contaminant could provide a fresh setback for Japan's inoculation drive as it struggles to persuade many - particularly among the youth - to get vaccinated.

-The health ministry official in charge of vaccine matters was not immediately available when contacted by Reuters.
-The ministry has said the suspension is a precaution.
-But the move prompted several Japanese companies to cancel worker vaccinations and the European drugs regulator to launch an investigation.
+On Friday, eight more prefectures entered a state of emergency https://www.reuters.com/world/asia-pacific/japan-seeks-state-emergency-expansion-8-more-prefectures-minister-2021-08-24, bringing a total of about 80% of Japan's population under COVID-19-related restrictions.
+The government reported nearly 25,000 new infections and severe cases at a record 2,000 for Thursday.
+The ministry has said the suspension of the Moderna batches was a precaution, but the move prompted several Japanese companies to cancel worker vaccinations and the European drugs regulator to launch an investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)